YunoHost/doc/packaging_apps_levels.md

 ### Level 9

-The application is considered ["high-quality"](https://github.com/YunoHost/apps/blob/master/hq_validation_template.md): it is well-integrated with Yunohost (in particular SSO/LDAP) and follows the recommended development workflow.
+The application is considered ["high-quality"](https://github.com/YunoHost/apps/blob/master/hq_validation_template.md): it is well-integrated with YunoHost (in particular SSO/LDAP) and follows the recommended development workflow.

 ### Level 10

 (No definition yet)